-It’s nice to have a happy and lovely tulpa in your head, someone who’s eagerly waiting for you to take a break and spend some time in wonderland with them.
-Tulpas are often deemed as best helpers and supporters, always vouching for their hosts.
+It’s nice to have a happy and lovely tulpa in your head, someone who’s eagerly waiting for you to take a break and spend some time in the wonderland with them.
+Tulpas are often deemed as the best helpers and supporters, always vouching for their hosts.
 Sounds like a perfect companionship, eh?
 But it’s not all the truth.

 Tulpas, like all the other personalities, accumulate the baggage of emotions.
 The baggage of doubts, stray thoughts.
-They develop their own subconscious, feeding it with wants and hates, year after year as they progress on their own separate path of development.
+They develop their own subconscious, feeding it with wants and hates year after year as they progress on their own separate path of development.

-May this be a warning to you all, tulpas and hosts alike.
+May this be a warning to you all tulpas and hosts alike.
 No matter how hard you try to shield yourself and your inner world, some grievance will come and hit you right in the face.
 And you better be prepared.

 I’m not saying that you should always be on the lookout for something bad to happen; It’s more of living a balanced life.
-If we only experience good things, they will get devalued over time, and we’ll need more and more of them to feel same enthusiasm.
+If we only experience good things, they will get devalued over time, and we’ll need more and more of them to feel the same enthusiasm.
 Don’t try to ignore and hide from distress, but instead face it and learn from it.

 I know many systems that face some kinds of stress.
 I know tulpas worried because of their hosts.
 And I tell them—don’t worry!
 You are not there to worry, it’s not your emotion!
 By all means, stay distant, stay calm, stay strong.
 And pull your host out, give them your vision, give them your strength.
 A different perspective is like a bucket of cold water, it can cleanse and refresh the troubled mind.